 To become a notary public, individuals must meet specific state requirements, including being at least 18 years old, having a clean criminal record, and residing legally in the state.
 The process may involve passing an exam on notarial practices, posting a surety bond, and completing state-approved training on ethical standards.

-Are notary publics legal advisors?
+Are notary public legal advisors?

 No, notary publics are not legal advisors.
 Their role is to witness the signing of documents and verify identities; they do not provide legal advice or validate the content of documents.
-It’s important to consult a legal professional for legal guidance.
+It’s essential to consult a legal professional for legal guidance.

 Do all documents need to be notarized?